zaius/docs/lib/docs/steps/after-steps.md

             from-name: name
 ```

-One major difference between steps and after steps is that failing steps after-steps do not change not change the result of the pipeline run.
+One major difference between steps and after steps is that failing after-steps do not change the result of the pipeline run.